South Korea’s beloved ‘grandfather’ Lee Soon-jae dies at 91 after lifetime on stage and screen

 During a 69-year illustrious career, Lee created some of the most indelible characters in Korean popular culture: the stern yet comedic Daebal’s Father, the mischievous Yadong Soon-jae and the globe-trotting Grandpa Over Flowers persona that endeared him to younger generations.

-From Olivier-inspired student to nation’s ‘father’ onscreen
+From Olivier-inspired student to nation’s ‘father’ on-screen

 Born in 1934 in Hoeryong in what is now North Korea, Lee’s family moved to Seoul before the Korean War (1950 to 1953).
+He lived through liberation as a schoolboy and the war as a teen, experiencing the full sweep of Korea’s modern history.

 Lee entered broadcasting in 1961 with I, Too, Will Become Human, a drama series that marked the launch of KBS.
-In 1965, he became a first-generation contracted actor with the since-defunct network TBC, placing him at the heart of Korea’s rapidly expanding television industry.
+In 1965, he became a first-generation contracted actor with the since-defunct network TBC, placing him at the heart of South Korea’s rapidly expanding television industry.

 At times, Lee appeared in more than 30 productions a month.

-One of his defining performances came in the hit family drama What on Earth Is Love?
+One of his defining performances came in the hit family drama What On Earth Is Love?
 (1991 to 1992), which reached a 65 per cent viewership rating and solidified his reputation for portraying a stern, tradition-bound father.

-The drama series’ success briefly ushered Lee into politics: He won a National Assembly seat in 1992 as a candidate of the then-ruling Democratic Liberal Party, a precedent of today’s People Power Party.
+The drama series’ success briefly ushered Lee into politics.
+He won a National Assembly seat in 1992 as a candidate of the then ruling Democratic Liberal Party, a precedent of today’s People Power Party.

 Even while serving as a lawmaker, he continued acting on TV.
 He took on prominent roles in major historical dramas, including the principled physician Yoo Ui-tae in Hur Jun (1999), and appeared in Sangdo (2001) and Lee San (2007).

 Sitcom star to TV grandpa